khniehaus/CreatorCustom/README.md

 To launch software, run MakeHuman.py file in makehuman_hg directory.
 Requires Python 2.7 and Pillow library (though can be run without the latter).
+Note: To export your creation successfully, go to ‘Geometries’ and select ‘Adult genitals’, then export.
+To continue modeling, go back to ‘Geometries’ and select ‘None’.

 ### License ###